jacobwilliams/conmax/README.md

 ![Build Status](https://github.com/jacobwilliams/conmax/actions/workflows/CI.yml/badge.svg)

+This is a work in progress of a refactored version of [CONMAX](http://www.netlib.org/opt/conmax.f) in Modern Fortran.

 ### Compiling

 A [FoBiS](https://github.com/szaghi/FoBiS) configuration file (`conmax.fobis`) is provided that can also build the library and examples.
 Use the `mode` flag to indicate what to build.
 For example: